HIP-infrastructure/HIP-infrastructure.github.io/docs/source/datasets/DATASET_Cogepistim.rst

 =======

 The COGEPISTIM database is the property of `CHU Grenoble Alpes <https://www.chu-grenoble.fr/>`_, France.
-Its transfer and use, e.g. for research or clinical purposes, is prohibited without written consent.
+Its transfer and use, e.g. for research or clinical purposes, is prohibited without signed data transfer agreement.
 For questions, please contact `Philippe KAHANE, MD, PhD <mailto:PKahane@chu-grenoble.fr?subject=COGEPISTIM%20dataset>`_.

 Code availability